CharlieS115/Junior-Club/README.md

 ### Existing Features

 * Fixed Navbar - Gives the users a piont of reference as allows for easy movement between the pages.
+* Defined Sections - Gives the user a clear point where each section finishes and a new one starts.
+* Responsive icons - Provides the user with a visual feedback when the hover over an icon that can be clicked to take them to the logical link.
+* Sign Up Modal - Allows the user to easily sign up with loosing their place on the page or site.
+* Events page - Clear space for users to find out everything about events.

 ### Potential Future Features

+* Results Page - A page users can visit to see results of recent events.
+* User Profiles - A login button to allow users to login to idvidual profiles.
+* Profile Page - This chould have information regarding to their childs performance with in the group including feedback, rankings, exercises and more.
+* Shop - Allows parents to purchase the junior club merchandise through an online store.

+## Technologies Used

+* Code Institutes Github Template
+*

+## Testing

+## Deployment

+## Credits

+### Content

+### Media

+### Acknowledgements